a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 tags: [javascript, software]
 ---

 Startup SaaS Company.
 Two years in.
 Funds running low.
 Our JavaScript is a ball of mud.
 One page costs $94k per year to maintain.
 140 pages.
-Shit.
 How did we get here?

 ## Backstory
 A couple of great guys learned javascript (Angular 1) to launch a SaaS business.
 They had neither coding experience nor formal programming education.
 Still, they were smart and focused and used Angular to produce features at an incredible rate.